 The Alliance is a member based body with a Board of Directors.
 The Board consists of a diverse range of organisations representing major national players in the law and human service fields.
 The Board is responsible for governing the affairs of the Alliance and for determining and monitoring the direction of the Alliance as an organisation.

-Appointed Commissioner for Environmental Sustainability in June 2009.
+Kate is currently the Vice Chancellor’s Fellow at the University fo Melbourne, having previously been the Commissioner for Environmental Sustainability since June 2009.
 Kate has worked in agriculture and academia, as a solicitor in her own law firm, as a barrister and as a multi-jurisdictional magistrate in both Victoria and Western Australia.
 She was a senior lawyer for the Royal Commission into Aboriginal Deaths in Victoria, Tasmania and Western Australia.
 In 2008 and 2009, she held the Chair of the Ministerial Reference Council on Climate Change Adaptation and was a member of the Premier’s Reference Committee on Climate Change.
 Kate recently accepted an appointment as Adjunct Professor in the LaTrobe Institute for Social and Environmental Sustainability Centre and is a member of other academic and research boards.

 Cora Trevarthen’s career has demonstrated her capacity to work at the highest level in both managerial and strategic roles in the public and private sectors.
 Her high-level, applied policy instincts are complimented by effective communications skills.